Design a buying pathway

 If one of the key purposes of open data is to benefit the public, then it follows that governments should work with the public to ensure that open data is being released and presented in ways that meet community needs and desires.
 Otherwise, they risk pouring a lot of effort into products that may not end up getting used or that are very challenging to use.

-In the NSW Government, co-design may be a component of a procurement that involves an All of Government strategic supplier, or where limited suppliers are invited to participate.
+In the NSW Government, co-design may be a component of a procurement that involves an all-of-government (AoG) strategic supplier or where limited suppliers are invited to participate.

-- co-design optimises supplier ability to better leverage stakeholder IP, understand problems and work collaboratively and iteratively towards a solution
+- Co-design optimises supplier ability to better leverage stakeholder Intellectual Property (IP), understand problems and work collaboratively and iteratively towards a solution.

-- co-design provides ability to test a solution hypothesis with stakeholders and gather evidence of success before making a decision to buy or develop fully
+- Co-design provides ability to test a solution hypothesis with stakeholders and gather evidence of success before making a decision to buy or develop solution fully.

 Bring your pathway to life